Accenture/raiseyourvoice/README.md

 - 🤝 **Co-creation** — Community engagement and participatory design
 - ⚖️ **Equity** — Anyone working to close the digital divide or center marginalized voices in tech policy

-The game blends analytical rigor with creative play, helping leaders not just think *about* the future, but *think* in the future – exploring uncertainty, negotiating trade-offs and responding to changing conditions to surface blind spots, stress-test assumptions and uncover novel solutions.
+The game blends analytical rigor with creative play, helping leaders not just think *about* the future, but *think in* the future – exploring uncertainty, negotiating trade-offs and responding to changing conditions to surface blind spots, stress-test assumptions and uncover novel solutions.

 ---

 ## 📦 Coming Soon: Download & Play

 We're working to publish a **full print-and-play version** of the game, including:
-- ℹ️ Rulebooks for **Full Play** and **First Play** modes
+- 📘 Rulebooks for **Full Play** and **First Play** modes
 - 🗺️ Printable game board
 - 🃏 Cards and tokens
-- 📘 Scenarios and role materials
+- 📝 Scenarios and role materials

 > *First Play Mode* is a simplified version, recommended for learning the game or shorter sessions.
 > *Full Play Mode* includes customizable political climates; multiple game scenarios; more actor types; enhanced AI licensing and harm mitigation capabilities; and introduces government interference and more.

 ---

-## 🚀 Stay in the Loop
+## 📬 Stay in the Loop

 We're excited to share this with **anyone grappling with how to harness Gen AI to close the digital divide in inclusive, participatory ways.**